FAZuH/faz-bot/README.md

 # faz-docker

-Docker deployment repository for faz-bot and faz-db.
+Wynncraft utility and statistics discord bot.
 Inspired by motoki317's [moto-bot](https://github.com/motoki317/moto-bot/blob/master/README.md).

+> [!WARNING]
+>
+> This repository is currently in development phase, and may undergo many unstable and/or breaking changes.

 ## Development